scylladb/scylla-operator/docs/source/generic.md

 ## Configure Scylla Manager Agent

 The operator creates a second container for each scylla instance that runs [Scylla Manager Agent](https://hub.docker.com/r/scylladb/scylla-manager-agent).
-This container serves as a sidecar and it's the main endpoint for [Scylla Manager](https://hub.docker.com/r/scylladb/scylla-manager) when interacting with Scylla.
+This container serves as a sidecar and it's the main endpoint for interacting with Scylla API.
-The Scylla Manager Agent can be configured with various things such as the security token used to allow access to it's API.
+The Scylla Manager Agent can be configured with various things such as the security token used to allow access to Scylla API and storage providers for backups.

 To configure the agent you just create a new secret called _scylla-agent-config-secret_ and populate it with the contents in the `scylla-manager-agent.yaml` file like this:
 ```console